 The fallout from new regulations has had a drastic effect upon all those involved in the healthcare industry.
 Employees are asked to work longer hours, learn new rules and increase response times.
 Providers are absorbing greater expenses and are doing all they can to avoid the fines and penalties that follow when deadlines and processes aren't met exactly to specifications.

 Traditional paper processes simply cannot stand up to the rigorous requirements of the new compliance regulations.
 For example, new 48-hour mandates for approvals and addressing grievances are virtually impossible to meet with paper-based systems.

 Paper requires hands-on, step-by-step procedures before any action can be taken.
 From receiving mail to opening, sorting, reading, categorizing and then delivering to the responsible department, the process can take days or even weeks.
 Matters are further complicated when documents become lost in the shuffle.

-Obviously, new solutions are required if there's any hope at all of staying compliant.
+Obviously, new document scanning solutions are required if there's any hope at all of staying compliant.

 If providers are to avoid penalties and fines, it's critical that paper processes are abandoned in favor of automation.
 Fortunately, a document management solution can give companies a successful way forward.

 To learn more ways to meet healthcare industry compliance regulations with a document management strategy, contact us at Premier Office Systems today!